Sandy

 Mechanism

-Encroachment of Eastern redcedar due to lack of chemical or mechanical removal as well as abscence of prescribed burning causes transition from Native/Invaded Grass State to Invaded Woody State.
+Encroachment of eastern redcedar due to lack of disturbance and the disruption of the fire regime causes a transition from the Native/Invaded Grass State to the Invaded Woody State.

 Mechanism

-Tillage and abandonment of farmland causes transition from Native/Invaded Grass State to Sod Disturbance State
+Tillage and abandonment of cropping causes transition from the Native/Invaded Grass State to the Sodbusted State

 Mechanism

-Under long-term prescribed grazing (10+ years), including adequate rest periods, succession will progress leading to the Bluestem/Prairie Sandreed Plant Community.
-The slope, aspect, size and relative abundance of perennial plants will influence the rate that change will occur.
+Under long-term prescribed grazing, including adequate rest periods, succession will progress leading to the Reference State.
+The slope, aspect, size, and relative abundance of perennial plants will influence the rate that change will occur.

 Mechanism

-Encroachment of Eastern redcedar due to lack of chemical or mechanical removal or the absence of prescribed burning causes transition from Erosion State to Invaded Woody State.
+Encroachment of eastern redcedar due to lack of mechanical disturbance and the disruption of the fire regime converts the Erosion State to the Invaded Woody State.

 Model keys